zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

+The Rain method was created by Dr. Tara Branch, PhD.

 The acronym RAIN is an easy-to-remember tool for practicing mindfulness and compassion using the following four steps:

 - Recognize what is happening;